Hit Record — Course Admin

 InShot

-A clean, intuitive editor that's slightly simpler than CapCut — great if CapCut feels overwhelming at first.
-Less features overall but very easy to learn.
-A great starting point for new editors.
+A clean, intuitive editor that's slightly simpler than CapCut.
+Great if CapCut feels overwhelming at first.
+A solid starting point for new editors.

 Instagram native